Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Introduction

-Section~\ref{sec:exact} presents an asymptotic analytical approximation of the continuous problem for small $\eps$, which is of first order accuracy in $\eps$ for general initial data \eqref{eq:init} and of second order for polarized initial data, for which the wave is uni-directional.
+Section~\ref{sec:exact} presents an asymptotic analytical approximation of the continuous problem for small $\eps$, which is of first order accuracy in $\eps$ for general initial data \eqref{eq:init}. \bcl This is improved to second order in $\eps$ for polarized initial data, for which the wave is uni-directional.
+From these results we conclude that the solution of \eqref{eq:KG} with arbitrary (non-polarized) initial data \eqref{eq:init} can be approximated, to first order in $\eps$, by the superposition of two solutions with polarized initial data.
+The equations for the polarized solutions are then rewritten in co-moving coordinates.
+These are the equations that are discretized in this paper.

-In Section~\ref{sec:algo}, we describe the algorithm studied in this paper, which is applied to a reformulation of the initial-value problem \eqref{eq:KG}--\eqref{eq:init} with co-moving coordinates.
-We introduce a weighted finite difference method that extends the classical explicit leapfrog method in time with central finite differences in space to the case of an arbitrarily small $\eps$ in \eqref{eq:KG}--\eqref{eq:init}.
-There is also an analogous extension of the implicit Crank--Nicolson method.
+In Section~\ref{sec:algo}, we describe the algorithm studied in this paper, which is applied to the Klein--Gordon equation \eqref{eq:KG} with polarized initial values, written in co-moving coordinates. \ecl We introduce a weighted finite difference method that extends the classical explicit leapfrog method in time with central finite differences in space to the case of an arbitrarily small $\eps$ in \eqref{eq:KG}--\eqref{eq:init}, without any restriction of the time step size $\tau$ and the spatial grid size $h$ by the small parameter $\eps$.
+We further present an analogous extension of the implicit Crank--Nicolson method.

-Section~\ref{sec:main} states the main results of the paper and presents numerical experiments.
+Section~\ref{sec:main} states the main results of the paper.
 We derive the leading term in the modulated Fourier expansion of the numerical solution and establish second order error bounds that allow time step sizes $\tau$ and mesh widths $h$ to be chosen arbitrarily large compared to $\eps$.
 For $h \gg \eps$, the explicit method imposes a step-size restriction of the form $\tau \le c h^2$, which is not required for the implicit method.
 For both methods we have $\mathcal{O}(h^2+\tau^2+\eps)$ error bounds for general initial data \eqref{eq:init}, which improve to $\mathcal{O}(h^2+\tau^2+\eps^2)$ for polarized initial data.

 The results stated in Section~\ref{sec:main} are proved in Sections~\ref{sec:consistency} and~\ref{sec:stability}.
 In Section~\ref{sec:consistency}, we analyze the consistency error, i.e., the defect arising when inserting a function with a controlled small distance to the exact solution into the numerical scheme.
 Section~\ref{sec:stability} presents a linear Fourier stability analysis, followed by a nonlinear stability analysis that bounds the numerical solution error in terms of the defect.
+Section~\ref{sec:num} presents the numerical experiments.